Jane's New Year's celebration is not so happy.

-Gwen took hold of my hand and kissed me on the cheek.
-Our mother turned to walk back to the kitchen.
+Gwen took hold of Jane’s hand and kissed her on the cheek.
+Their mother turned to walk back to the kitchen.
 "Something wrong with you two," she mumbled.

 "Oh, Gwen, I really like him, I think this is it.
 I think he is the one for me.
 I feel so good when I'm with him and I'd marry him tomorrow if he asked me."

 "No, and I don't know if he will."

 "I'm sure he will.
 He would be a fool to lose someone as nice as you."
 Jane smiled, hoping her sister was right.
 "Are you lovers though?"
 Gwen continued.
 "You know, proper lovers."

 "No, not yet."
 Jane kept her encounter with Terry on the way back from US Air Base at West Ruislip private, where she thought it belonged.